Krijt, Samuel Jacob.

 (Please that dismissed in 1880’s meant voyage completed not working for the company until the next voyage starts.
 In those days crews were not paid, when not sailing)

 It seems that he did not return to sea but became a Teacher at the Nautical School at Scheveningen and was later the Director of the School.
-Retired in 1910 and passed away on 9 December 1921 in the roman Catholic hospital at The Hague.
+Retired on 24 October 1910 and passed away on 9 December 1921 in the roman Catholic hospital at The Hague.
 After his retirement he continued to live at Scheveningen which is the port / fishing village attached to the city of the Hague.